telgi/boris-bikes-revisited/README.md

 ### *Edge Cases*

-* Docking Station cannot release bike if there are none []
+* Docking Station cannot release bike if there are none [x]
+* Docking Station cannot dock bike if capacity has been reached []